cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 	  collapsed:: true
 		- **ARTICLE 1061.**
 		  collapsed:: true
-			- Every compulsory heir, who succeeds with other compulsory heirs, must bring into the mass of the estate any property or right which he may have received from the decedent, during the lifetime of the latter, by way of donation, or any other gratuitous title, in order that it may be computed in the determination of the legitime of each heir, and in the account of the partition.
+			- Every compulsory heir, who succeeds with other [[compulsory heirs]], must bring into the mass of the estate any property or right which he may have received from the decedent, during the lifetime of the latter, by way of donation, or any other gratuitous title, in order that it may be computed in the determination of the legitime of each heir, and in the account of the partition.
 (1035a)
 		- **ARTICLE 1062.**
 		  collapsed:: true
 			- Collation shall not take place among compulsory heirs if the donor should have so expressly provided, or if the donee should repudiate the inheritance, unless the donation should be reduced as inofficious.
 (1036)